matusoff/Deephaven-live-crypto-trading/README.md

 1. Make sure that the latest Java JDK installed in your system
-2. In command prompt or anakonda prompt type java --version to check if the java jdk is installed.
-Make sure you have the latest version of java jdk installed.
+2. In command prompt or anakonda prompt type java --version to check if the java jdk was installed.
+Make sure you have the latest version of java jdk.
 3. Copy the path location of java jdk in your system using jshell:
 4. jshell> System.getProperty("java.home"). copy the path
 5. exit jshell: /exit